HopeKenga/HopeKenga/README.md

 ### Little More About Me

 Hey there! 😄 My name is Hope Kenga.
 I'm an engineer  from Nairobi, Kenya who's a lover of life with a soft spot for family, nature, cats, mental health and cooking.
 I'm passionate about building and learning new things that are useful and reliable.
 I try  build something new every once in a while so pass by and leave your thoughts kindly.I love meeting new people and learning new things, so please feel free to say hello and share a story with me.
-Currently working with a really great and innovative team
+Currently working with a really great and innovative team .
+Work can be a lot sometimes but I always pass by and build something fun once in a while.

 Here's my favourite song for you :trumpet:- [**Pen and Paper** by **Karun**.](https://youtu.be/ZEZGukVDpc0)